crxyne/RePack/README.md

 # RePack
 An efficient new texture pack format that ""compiles"" to a normal minecraft texture pack.

+## Note
+This project is currently in its early stage and thus, cannot *fully* generate a texture pack (as the pack.mcmeta file currently does not automatically generate).
+The optifine CIT files however, work fine.
+Please understand that the project needs time to fully function and be usable.

 ## Main features and improvements
 - Any file/folder structure works, the ""compiler"" sees all of the repack (.rep) files as one big texture pack
 - (TODO) Templates, useful for not having to copypaste everything every time